mdhugge/election_analysis/README.md

 - Breakdown of the number of votes and the percentage of total votes for each county in the precinct

 The county name is the second column in [election_results](https://github.com/mdhugge/election_analysis/blob/main/Resources/election_results.csv), so using an index I was able to obtain the name of each county and add it to a list of all counties.
-An 'if' statement was used to ensure that each county was only included once in the list and to begin tracking the number of votes cast in each county.
-A 'for' loop was used to calculate the total number of votes for each county and precentage of votes each county cast.
+An ' if ' statement was used to ensure that each county was only included once in the list and to begin tracking the number of votes cast in each county.
+A ' for ' loop was used to calculate the total number of votes for each county and precentage of votes each county cast.

 ```
 for row in reader: